Apanatshka/Apanatshka.github.io/_posts/2016-04-27-pushy-automata.md

 DFAs require every state to have one and only one transition per input symbol.
 NFAs can have states that don't handle certain input symbols and states that have multiple transitions for the same input symbol.
 An NFA-{%latex%}\varepsilon{%endlatex%} even extends the alphabet with the empty string {%latex%}\varepsilon{%endlatex%}, so a transition doesn't have to consume input.
 The difference between NFAs and DFAs is not in expressive power (NFA execution is similar to translation to DFA + execution), but NFAs are easier to define.

-# Scotty, We Need More Power!
+# Pushdown Automata

 The non-regular language example from last post was: "Words in this language start with zeroes and after the zeroes are an equal number of ones".
 We can't count an arbitrary amount of zeroes in a finite number of states, so we can't remember how many ones we need to see at the end.
 Therefore, we need something extra: a *stack*.
 This stack makes our automaton equivalent in power to the context-free grammar.
-This type of grammar is used a lot in the reference manuals of programming languages and describes the lexer/parser setup.
-In fact, there are many tools that allow you to write a context-free grammar and generate a (lexer/)parser from it!
+This type of grammar is used a lot in the reference manuals of programming languages.
+In fact, there are many tools that allow you to write a context-free grammar and generate a parser from it!

-## Pushdown Automata

 The finite automaton that has a stack is called a pushdown automaton (PDA).
 You can think of the stack as a tray dispenser that you can *push* new trays *down* on.
 Let's kick things off with an example PDA that recognises our non-regular language example: